-Paragraph 068 of the NPPF Flood Risk and Coastal Change Planning Practice Guidance sets out a checklist for developers to assist with site specific flood risk assessments.
+The Environment Agency's Flood Risk Assessment For Planning Applications sets out a checklist for developers to assist with site specific flood risk assessments.

 Site specific FRAs are required in the following circumstances:

 - Proposals for new development (including minor development and change of use) in Flood Zones 2 and 3 - Proposals for new development (including minor development and change of use) in an area within Flood Zone 1 which has critical drainage problems (as notified to the LPA by the Environment Agency) - Proposals of one hectare or greater in Flood Zone 1 - Where proposed development or a change of use to a more vulnerable class may be subject to other sources of flooding - Proposals of less than one hectare in Flood Zone 1 where they could be affected by sources of flooding other than rivers and the sea (e.g. surface water).